Music of Indonesia: Sape Dayak

-The sape' (sampek, sambe', sapek) is a traditional lute of the Kenyah and Kayan community who live in the longhouses that line the rivers of East Kalimantan, West Kalimantan and North Kalimantan.
+The sapeʼ (sampek, sampeʼ, sapek) is a traditional lute of the Kenyah and Kayan community who live in the longhouses that line the rivers of East Kalimantan, West Kalimantan and North Kalimantan.
 Sape' are carved from a single bole of wood, with many modern instruments reaching over a metre in length.
 Technically, the sape is a relatively simple instrument, with one string carrying the melody and the accompanying strings as rhythmic drones.
 In practice, the music is quite complex, with many ornamentations and thematic variations.

-Genres
+Traditional genres

 The diverse world of Indonesian music genres was the result of the musical creativity of its people, and also the subsequent cultural encounters with foreign musical influences into the archipelago.
 Next to distinctive native form of musics, several genres can traces its origin to foreign influences; such as gambus and qasidah from Middle Eastern Islamic music, keroncong from Portuguese influences, and dangdut with notable Hindi music influence.